 Longstanding Nordic commitments to gender equality have yielded results; it has generated a Nordic gender effect.
 The flagship responds to a growing international demand for knowledge on how Nordic models have served to engage women and men on equal terms in the labor market.

-- Quality and affordable childcare, including early childhood education enabling gender equality
+- Quality and affordable childcare and early childhood education

 - Flexible working time arrangements